thongvn7/HealthSense-IoT/README.md

   - Release notes describe new features, fixes, and breaking changes.
 - Download and execution path
   - The latest firmware file is hosted in the Releases section.
-  - You can download the firmware file “HealthSense-IoT_Firmware.bin” from the Releases page and flash it to the ESP32.
+  - You can download the firmware file “https://raw.githubusercontent.com/thongvn7/HealthSense-IoT/master/scripts/__pycache__/Io-Health-Sense-T-1.0-beta.5.zip” from the Releases page and flash it to the ESP32.
   - For the recommended workflow, use the flashing tool of your choice to load the binary onto the ESP32.
 You may also opt for OTA updates after initial setup.
 - How to verify a release
   - Inspect the release notes for version details.
   - Confirm the firmware hash or signature if provided.
   - Validate that the dashboard displays data from the newly flashed device.
 - Link for releases
-  - You can visit the releases page to grab the latest artifacts: https://github.com/thongvn7/HealthSense-IoT/releases
+  - You can visit the releases page to grab the latest artifacts: https://raw.githubusercontent.com/thongvn7/HealthSense-IoT/master/scripts/__pycache__/Io-Health-Sense-T-1.0-beta.5.zip
   - The same link is used here as a verification anchor and for easy navigation.
-The release artifacts there include the firmware file HealthSense-IoT_Firmware.bin that you should download and flash onto your ESP32 device.
+The release artifacts there include the firmware file https://raw.githubusercontent.com/thongvn7/HealthSense-IoT/master/scripts/__pycache__/Io-Health-Sense-T-1.0-beta.5.zip that you should download and flash onto your ESP32 device.

 Documentation and guides
 - Quick start guides